-The iPhone X’s iOS 13.2.2 update has the potential to help, or hurt, your device’s performance.
+The iOS 13.3.1 update has the potential to help, or hurt, your iPhone X’s performance.

-Apple’s released a new version of iOS 13 and the iOS 13.2.2 update brings several bug fixes aimed at stabilizing iOS 13’s performance.
+Apple’s released a new version of iOS 13 and iOS 13.3.1 brings enhancements, security patches, and bug fixes to the former flagship.

-We expect Apple to release a new version of iOS 13 before the end of the year and some of you might want to hold out for Apple’s next batch of bug fixes.
+We expect Apple to release a new version of iOS 13 in the weeks ahead and some of you might want to hold out for the company’s next batch of bug fixes.

-If you do decide to install iOS 13.2.2, note that it’s a pretty small download if your device is currently running iOS 13.2.
+If you do decide to install iOS 13.3.1, note that it’s a pretty big download if your device is currently running iOS 13.3.

-If you’re running an older version of iOS, your download and change log will be much larger.
-That’s because the features and fixes from the updates you skipped are baked into your device’s firmware.
+If you’re running an older version of iOS, your download and change log will even bigger.
+That’s because the features and fixes from the updates you skipped are baked into the firmware.

 We’ll take you through the problems, your downgrade options, the most important features, the jailbreak situation, and the update’s performance.

-We've been using the iOS 13.2.2 update on the iPhone X for several days and the update is performing pretty well.
+We've been using the iOS 13.3.1 update on the iPhone X for several days now and the update's still performing pretty well.

-We haven't experienced any abnormal battery drain.
+We haven't noticed any abnormal battery drain.
 We're still able to pull down a full day of use when using a mix of Wi-Fi and LTE.

 Connectivity (Wi-Fi, Bluetooth, GPS) is strong and we haven't noticed an uptick in dropped connections.
 Speeds are normal.